surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Stop-Job.md

 Stop-Job -InstanceId e3bbfed1-9c53-401a-a2c3-a8db34336adf
 ```

-These commands show how to stop a job based on its **InstanceID**.
+These commands show how to stop a job based on its **InstanceId**.

 The first command uses the `Get-Job` cmdlet to get the jobs in the current session.
 The command uses
 a pipeline operator (`|`) to send the jobs to a `Format-Table` command, which displays a table of
 the specified properties of each job.
-The table includes the **InstanceID** of each job.
+The table includes the **InstanceId** of each job.
 It uses a
 calculated property to display the job state.

 The second command uses a `Stop-Job` command that has the **InstanceId** parameter to stop a